raspberrypilearning/push-button-stop-motion/worksheet.md

 You can use LEGO to animate a tower being built, figures acting out a scene, or anything else you can think of!

-## Step 1: Set up the Pi and camera board
+## Step 1: Test the camera

-Before booting your Pi, you'll need to connect the camera and enable it.
+Before booting your Pi, you'll need to connect the camera.

 ### Connecting the camera